PARTY WALL PROCESS

-1. Notices:Written Notices are to be sent to the all the affected neighbours in order to notify them of the building works which are being proposed.
+1. Notices:Written Notices are to be sent to all the affected neighbours in order to notify them of the building works which are being proposed and are notifiable.
 It is a legal responsibility of the Building Owner who will be carrying out the building works.

-Once Notices has been served by the Building Owners onto the affected neighbours, the Adjoining Owners then have two choices.
+Once Notices has been served by the Building Owners onto the affected neighbours, the Adjoining Owners then have three choices.

 The Adjoining Owners can simply consent to the Notices, which means they have no objections or disagreements and work can simply commence.
 If this option is selected, nothing needs to be done by either party.
 They, the neighbours will still be protected against any damages which may be caused by the building works.